Best Email Apps

 The app provides “personality profiles” for people you correspond with, which include tonal suggestions such as “Stick to the big picture” and “Project boldness and confidence”; writing tips like “Write with short casual language” and “Use data to prove a point”; and personality traits.

 In addition, Crystal provides real-time feedback tailored to your recipient, provides brief summaries for all attendees in upcoming meetings.
 Salespeople in particular can benefit from the “Relationships” feature, which predicts how you and your prospect will be able to work together, and communication tips to keep the relationship productive.

-Charlie is useful for any rep looking to build rapport fast, but particularly helpful for high-volume salespeople or those working deals with multiple parties.
-In fact, Hootsuite Sales Director Beth England credits Charlie for helping her keep track of over 30 stakeholders on a multi-million dollar deal she successfully closed.
+Detective is useful for any rep looking to build rapport fast, but particularly helpful for high-volume salespeople or those working deals with multiple parties.
+In fact, Hootsuite Sales Director Beth England credits Detective for helping her keep track of over 30 stakeholders on a multi-million dollar deal she successfully closed.

-Hemingway Editor is a free online tool that emphasizes readability and correctness.
-Paste any email into the reader and it will highlight sentences that are difficult to read, passive voice, adverbs, and overly complicated phrases.
+Hemingway is a free online tool that helps you write more clearly and concisely.
+Paste any email into the app, and it will highlight sentences written in passive voice, adverbs, and overly complicated phrases.
 Hemingway also provides readability ratings by grade level.
 To get suggestions in real time, switch to “Write” mode and compose your emails inside the editor.

 The Just Not Sorry Google Chrome extension will strengthen your writing and remove weak words and phrases such as “I think” and “Sorry.”

 The extension highlights weak words in your emails in the “Compose” window: